gregtatum/spec-cpp/README.md

     ✔ This also happens even when the size of the array in the arguments is explicit, like array[6] ✔ Size arguments are a lie

+features::classes

+  nested classes
+    ✔ Can create a NestedOuterClass on the stack.
+    ✔ Can create a NestedInnerClass, and access a static variable.
+    ✔ Can create a NestedInnerClass, and access a static variable.
+    ✔ Can create a NestedInnerClass, and access a static variable. default initialize in-class
+    ✔ It can default initialize.
+    ✔ It creates a string

+features::const_test

+  object of const type, 'const-qualified type'
+    ✔ The numbers match
+  const specifier can be before and after the type
+    ✔ const before
+    ✔ const after
+  structs of const type do not have interior mutability
+    ✔ The numbers match
+  const-ness of class definitions
+    ✔ GetNumber requires const in the function declaration const struct members const structs with mutable members
+    ✔ The numbers match
+  const pointers cannot have their contents mutated *const can be mutated but not re-assigned
+  Consts can be combined: const TestStruct *const const as function arguments
+    ✔ The function can add one.
+  const can be cast away
+    ✔

 features::icu

   basic usage
     ✔ A pattern can be generated.
     ✔ The date can be formatted
+  time zone testing
+    ✔ A pattern can be generated.
+    ✔ The date can be formatted
+  combine date and time when formatting dates
+    ✔ A pattern can be generated.
+    ✔ The date can be formatted
+  number format
+    ✔ CurrencyUnit had no errors.
+    ✔ FormatInt had no errors.
+    ✔ ToString had no errors.
+    ✔ The number can be formatted. empty string skeleton
+    ✔ A pattern can be generated.
+    ✔ The date can be formatted
+  fixed decimal format approximation
+    ✔ Formatting had no errors.
+    ✔ The number can be formatted. fixed decimal format approximation
+    ✔ Formatting had no errors.
+    ✔ The number can be formatted. fixed decimal format approximation
+    ✔ Formatting had no errors.
+    ✔ The number can be formatted.

+features::icu_capi

+  udat_format with the C api
+    ✔ Malloc succeeded.
+    ✔ The strings are equal
+  udat_format with the C api, truncated
+    ✔ Able to create a date format object.
+    ✔ The buffer overflowed.
+    ✔ Formatted the string correctly into the buffer.
+    ✔ The strings are equal

 features::lvalueReference